Because what's a party without a pinata, aimirite? And a Star Wars birthday party needs a Death Star Pinata.

-This is where I handed the project of to Jamie… he had a vision, and I’d only get in the way. 🙂
+This is where I handed the project off to Jamie… he had a vision for the Death Star piñata, and I'd only get in the way. 🙂

-A couple coats of primer happens to be just the right color grey…
+A couple of coats of primer happens to be just the right color grey…

 But wait!
 There's more!
 (I feel like the infomercial guy)